Longshot (Marvel Comics): Publication history

 A design for the character of Longshot was put forward by Carl Potts, who outfitted the character in a jumpsuit that Adams thought to be reminiscent of the Starfleet uniforms from Star Trek: The Motion Picture.
 Nocenti suggested that Longshot look distinct from other superheroes.
 She prescribed that he be an alien, have only four fingers on each hand, and has an unusual spine, though this last trait was not mentioned in the comics.
 Adams created his own design, and wanting to distinguish the character visually, based his mullet haircut on that of musician Limahl, as no other major Marvel character had such a haircut.
 Adams, who disliked the practice of having characters produce weapons and other devices from their boots or secret pockets that had never before been established, decided to include some pouches on the character's belt, a practice that influenced the artwork of the founders of Image Comics.
 Nocenti came up with the idea of having Longshot's left eye glow when he uses his power for noble causes: "I was living in a loft on 26th and Sixth and we had a one-eyed cat.
 I'd go out at night and I'd see this one eye [glowing in the dark]."

 Longshot debuted in a six-issue, eponymous 1985–1986 mini-series.
 The series established the "Mojoverse", an alien dimension whose residents are addicted to televised gladiator-like entertainment and ruled by the tyrannical network head Mojo.
 Longshot possesses probability-altering or "luck" powers, and is an action star who escapes enslavement by Mojo.
 With no memory of who he is, he embarks on a series of adventures with the people he encounters, among them Ricochet Rita, who Adams modeled after Nocenti.
 A Longshot ongoing series with Nocenti and Adams as the creative team was announced in 1988.
 According to Nocenti, "every issue is going to throw him into a completely different universe.
 So one issue, he's going to enter the world of the dead, and one issue he's going to go into a future world where he meets ageing heroes..."
 However, the series never materialized.
 Mephisto was to be the central villain; shortly after the series was cancelled, Nocenti began using Mephisto as a major villain in Daredevil.

-After the miniseries, Longshot joined the X-Men in Uncanny X-Men Annual #10 in 1986, and remained with them until Uncanny X-Men #248 (September 1989), appearing in various Marvel books occasionally, such as Exiles, the 1997 one-shot Fools and X-Factor, a book whose cast he joined in issue #35 (November 2008).
+After the miniseries, Longshot joined the X-Men in Uncanny X-Men Annual #10 in 1986, and remained with them until Uncanny X-Men #248 (September 1989).
+He subsequently made occasional appearances in various Marvel books, such as Exiles, the 1997 one-shot Fools, and X-Factor (vol. 3), a book whose cast he joined in issue #35 (November 2008).
 He remained a part of that cast until that book's cancellation in 2013.

-In November 2013 Marvel premiered Longshot Saves the Marvel Universe, a four-issue miniseries written by Christopher Hastings and illustrated by Jacopo Camagni.
+In November 2013, Marvel premiered Longshot Saves the Marvel Universe, a four-issue miniseries written by Christopher Hastings and illustrated by Jacopo Camagni.